moritz-john/kmk-config-klor/docs/oled.md

 to the top of your `main.py file` containing the rest of your `from [...] import [...]` code block.

 ### 3) Customize your OLED code:
-When you add more layers to your keymap - also add then to this part your OLED code e.g.:
+When you add more layers to your keymap - also add them to this part your OLED code e.g.:

 ```
 corner_one={0:OledReactionType.STATIC,1:["Layer"]},